HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/NULLFONTID.md

 ```
 #include <fontid.h>
 ```

+**Symbolic Values :**

 **Description :**

 A FONTID is a DWORD that specifies font attributes of a block of rich text.
 NULLFONTID indicates that no font has been selected.

 **See Also :**
 [FONTID](/domino-c-api-docs/reference/Data/FONTID)